Exynos: 2021–present: Cortex and RDNA Era

 In June 2021, Samsung hired engineers from AMD and Apple to form a new custom architecture team.

 In October 2021, Google released their Pixel 6 series of phones based on Google's Tensor SoC, which was made in collaboration with Samsung.

+In 2024, Samsung officially announced Exynos 2400, with RDNA 3 microarchitecture-based Xclipse 940.
+In the same year, along with Exynos 2400, Samsung released Exynos 1480, with RDNA 3 based Xclipse 530, marking the end of Arm Mali GPU era in their mid-range processors.

-Current Exynos SoCs (2020-present)
+Current Exynos SoCs (2020–present)

 Starting in 2020 Samsung introduced a new series of Exynos SoCs with lower numbers than in the past.
 This indicates a cut between the past Exynos SoCs at least in naming.